-- What happens in the third (EX) stage?

-- What happens in the fourth (MEM) stage?

-- What happens in the fifth (WB) stage?

-- What does IF, ID, EX, MEM, and WB mean?

-- How many clock cycles does it take for the result of the operation to be available in the destination register?

-- In which pipeline stages do different arithmetic instructions differ?

-- One stage is not used by arithmetic instructions.
+- What happens in the fifth (WB) stage? - What do these stage names (IF, ID, EX, MEM, and WB) stand for?
+What tasks do they perform? - How many clock cycles does it take for the result of the operation to be available in the destination register?
+Is the result correct?
+How can you modify the code to make sure it is? - In which pipeline stages do different arithmetic instructions (for instance add and sub) perform different operations? - One stage is not used by arithmetic instructions.
 Which one?
 Why?

-Replace the instruction add t0, t1, t2 in the program above with the instruction lw t0, 0(t1), build, upload, and investigate the program.
+Replace the add t0, t1, t2 instruction in the program with the lw t0, 0(t1) instruction, build, upload, and investigate the program.
 Note that you must add a data variable from which to load a value.

 - What happens in the different pipeline stages? - What arithmetic operation does the ALU perform?
-Why? - How many clock cycles does it take for the destination register to receive its value? - Are all pipeline stages used?
-Explain!
+Why? - How many clock cycles does it take for the destination register to receive its value? - Are all the pipeline stages used?
+Explain.